pinbraerts/shell.nvim/README.md

     let &shellpipe    = 'pipe options'
-    let &shellquote   = 'quote around the command excluding redirection' let &shellxquote  = 'quote around the command including redirection' endfunction
+    let &shellquote   = 'quote around the command excluding redirection' let &shellxquote  = 'quote around the command including redirection' let &shellxescape = 'chars to escape if shellxquote is (' let &shellslash   = 0
+    " change the direction of slashes for windows (for Unix-like shell) " be careful, setting shellslash could break packer endfunction
 ```